ryzhuang/ElliotCodingChallenge/README.md

 # ElliotCodingChallenge

 This is the github repository for the Elliot Coding Challenge.
-The file name is "FreeFind.java".
+The file name is "FreeFinder.java".

 Student Name: Raymond Zhuang

-Student ID: 20517214

 Student Email: raymondzhuang1@hotmail.com